isomerpages/moe-ast-moehc/_school-histories/Schools/Junyuan Secondary School.md

 The next stage of growth for Junyuan emphasised quality and excellence through innovation.
 In 2014, Junyuan Secondary launched its Applied Learning Programme, ‘Developing Application-based Learning through Food Science and Technology’, and the Learning for Life Programme, ‘Cultivating Community Champions through Youth Leadership’.
 The following year, the school was recognised as a ‘best practice’ school for staff well-being and development, and attained the I-Class for the Business Excellence Award.

 Recognising that the next stage of the school’s journey needed an itinerary for sustainable improvement, the school focused on developing staff to become both efficient and effective.
-For the students, iconic programmes – such as the Junyuan Masterchef Challenge, Sports Fest and community-focused Values-in-Action – were strengthened to provide them with positive school experiences so as to build leadership, resilience and a sense of personal accountability and gratitude.
-Restorative practice was enhanced as a common language to build community relationships, and the introduction of the Student Leadership Challenge reinforced the school’s commitment to see a leader in each student.
+For the students, iconic programmes – such as the Junyuan Masterchef Challenge, Sports Fest and community-focused Values-in-Action – were strengthened to provide them with positive school experiences so as to build leadership, resilience and a sense of personal accountability and gratitude. &nbsp;Restorative practice was enhanced as a common language to build community relationships, and the introduction of the Student Leadership Challenge reinforced the school’s commitment to see a leader in each student.
 Even as Junyuanites are enabled to obtain the keys to open many doors in life, they will also learn to be champions for the community and become better persons for others.

 Principals:<br>
 \- Mrs Cecilia Lee (1999–2004)<br>